ftTower/CyberSecurity-Portfolio/Courses/Protocols/SSH/configuration.md

 ---

 ## 📃 Default Configuration
-You can get the ssh configuration with this command :
+You can get the ssh default configuration with this command :
 ```bash
 cat /etc/ssh/sshd_config  | grep -v "#" | sed -r '/^\s*$/d'
 ```